A SHORT HISTORY OF THE SHIP INN

 A ghostly visitor occasionally makes an appearance.
 She is, however, a very benign old lady so she is probably more welcome than unwelcome.
 There are also stories about a door, which was locked, that should not have been and a bed that was slept in when the room was unoccupied.

 More human visitors have included poets such as Robert Southey and Samuel Taylor Coleridge.
-Southey, who later became poet laureate, wrote a sonnet while enjoying a drink in the bar in 1798.
-It begins:-
+Southey, who later became poet laureate, wrote his sonnet, Porlock, while enjoying a drink in the bar after being confined to the pub by the British weather in 1798.
+It reads:-

 “Porlock, thy verdant vale so fair to sight,